FY2021 Annual Report

 4.3 Oral and Poster Presentations

-- Nishiwaki, Y., Fujiwara, M. and Masai, I. Dynamin-related GTPase, Drp1, is required for BNip1-mediated photoreceptor apoptosis in zebrafish.
-JSDB Online Trial Meeting 2020, Japan, 24th – 25th September 2020.
+- Nishiwaki, Y., Fujiwara, M, and Masai, I. Dynamin-related GTPase, Drp1, is required for photoreceptor apoptosis in response to vesicular transport defects.
+(The 73rd Annual Meeting of the Japanese Society of Cell Biology, Kyoto and online) 29 June – 2 July 2021.

 5. Intellectual Property Rights and Other Specific Achievements